jeffreykegler/hoonlint/misc/whitespace.md

 The jog body should be tightly aligned, or inter-line aligned with other bodies in the formula list.
-Successive formulas should be separated by a verticial gap with comments aligned with the jogs.
+Successive formulas should be separated by a vertical gap with comments aligned with the jogs.

 # Battery hoons